Skip to main content

 }

-The above for...of construct uses the Iterator protocol to get the numbers in the array.
+The for...of construct uses the Iterator protocol under the hood.

 const numbers = [1, 2, 3];